-Indexing is a must to have part when it comes to the area of performance optimization from database side.
-However, sometimes may of us create indexes that might not be best and could have other side effects instead.
-From last few days of my work, I did get chance to digg a little deeper into this area and found that, there are some common techniques which we should all remember while creating/using MySQL indexing.
+Indexing is a must-have part of performance optimization from the database side.
+However, sometimes, many of us create indexes that might not be best and could have other side effects instead.
+From the last few days of my work, I did get a chance to dig a little deeper into this area and found that there are some common techniques which we should all remember while creating/using MySQL indexing.
 I am still exploring this area.
-So, this tutorial has good chance to get updated with few more tips in near future.
+So, this tutorial has a good chance of being updated with a few more tips in the near future.

 Also, Though I am sharing this as part of MySQL database, most of these should apply to all major RDBMS.
 OK, now, here you go: